 video documentation by Dylan Wiedler

 Social Art / Intervention

-Not planning is essential for a Gathering, allowing all parti- cipants to take part in the process of creating a Gathering from the very beginning.
-The essence of the piece is to establish a group dynamic which puts the collective first, trying to put together a meal to share together afterwards.
+Not planning beforehand is essential for a Gathering, allowing all participants to take part in the process of creating a Gathering from the very beginning.
+The essence of the piece is to establish a group dynamic which puts the collective first.
+The idea is to collaborate on creating a meal together to enjoy afterwards.

-The artist functions mainly as a mediator and initiator, while at the same time builds a platform and possibilities to cook, to share, to feel included.
+The artist functions mainly as a mediator and initiator, while at the same time builds a platform.
+She provides a frame and holds a space: possibilities to cook, to share, to feel included.

-Took place at: Atelier Bruch, Atelier Grosse Pause, Angkor Photo Festival
+So far took place at: Atelier Bruch, Atelier Grosse Pause, ptth:// off-space Lucerne, Angkor Photo Festival

 Documentation by: JL Lavier, Sereyrath Mech, Thi My Lien Nguyen

 photobook published by Matca in Hanoi, 2022